 How many profile pictures do you have across apps and platforms?
 Probably many.
 When you’re setting up your Zoom profile picture, you’ll perhaps wonder what kind of message it sends?

 Is it professional enough, or is it too serious?
 Or maybe it’s best not to put much thought into it.
 When you find the right picture, just follow the steps above and add it to your Zoom profile.
-And then you can go on to change other personalization settings too.

 What kind of picture do you think should go on the Zoom profile?
 Let us know in the comments section below.